UcheSylvester/150-DAYS-OF-ALC-4.0/README.md

 At these stage I feel a lot more comfortable with *HTML5* than when I started this program and I think I can now move forward to learning *CSS* 💪 💪

+Finished up the *CSS POSITIONING* course and it's really amazing how much easier GRID and FLEXBOX made writing CSS for us.
+Learning that not so long ago, we had to consider width, position and margins to properly align and justify contents to the center is really fansinating!!
+The web is growing!!

+I also started learning **LESS** with the *LESS: Getting Started* course.
+I really love the flexibility LESS offers like defining variables, Variables Maps (for creating *objects* of variables with key value pairs just like in JS!), Functions like *lighten* and *darken* and nesting for easier flexibility!
+Can I say that LESS helps us right *CODES IN CSS ?* It's really an amazing too!

+I'm taking a break right now to get to work on some projects, more updates coming up tomorrow! 💪